A VoicePrint Case Study

 He became more deliberate with talk.
 “I’m using my Friday afternoons differently; now I use them to plan my forthcoming conversations.”

-The results were very satisfying as he enlarged his repertoire to use more inquiry and probing to sharpen his articulation and advising.
+The results were very satisfying as he enlarged his active repertoire to use more inquiry and probing to sharpen his articulation and advising.
 Steve also became more attuned to the intentions behind others’ voices.
 He came to realise that the way someone is talking provides a clue about what that person is seeking from the conversation.
-When someone was critiquing, for instance, it did not mean that they were criticising Steve’s thinking but that they were weighing it up and evaluating it.
+When someone was evaluating, for instance, it did not mean that they were criticising Steve’s thinking but that they were weighing it up and evaluating it.
 He learned not simply to fall back on his own interpretations or preferred voices, but to tune in to allowing or taking part in ‘the voice that the conversation needed.’

 Tuning in to the other person’s ‘voice’ proved particularly useful for Steve’s relationship with his boss, whose style was short and sharp.
 Steve had been struggling, because he’d been taking too long to get to the point.
 Once he learned that his boss’ challenging voice reflected an impatient drive for improvements and developments, Steve began to frame more of his own communications as challenges.
 His boss liked it.
 He liked concise, thought-provoking headlines.
 They prompted him to invite Steve to say more and Steve could then draw selectively from the deep analysis that he had already done.